ivanpudin/mini_tasks/src/task2/README.md

 ## License

-This project is licensed under the MIT License...
+This project is licensed under the MIT License